apostrophecms/apostrophe-documentation/tutorials/core-concepts/06-modules/01-how-apostrophe-modules-are-structured.md

 # How Apostrophe modules are structured

-In this HOWTO, we'll talk about how Apostrophe modules are typically structured.
+Next, you learn how Apostrophe modules are typically structured.
 Following these naming conventions will improve your own code.

 Some of this material will reference advanced Apostrophe concepts.
 You may want to read the [Apostrophe glossary](../more/glossary.md) first and complete the basic and intermediate tutorials.